Research output per year

 I am Head of the School of Allied Health and Professor of Occupational Therapy at the University of Limerick.

-Building on my experience of collaborating with museums in the UK, Switzerland, and Nepal, I lead a mainly digital occupational therapy archive and work with international partners to promote critical scholarship in the history of occupational therapy and the development and preservation of threatened occupational therapy archives.
+Building on collaborations with museums in the UK, Switzerland, and Nepal, I lead a digital occupational therapy archive and work internationally to promote critical scholarship and preserve threatened archives.

-I have successfully secured competitive funding from various national and international sources, including the Irish Research Council, the National Council for Special Education, the British Academy and the Social Sciences and Humanities Research Council of Canada.
+I have secured competitive funding from national and international sources, including the Irish Research Council, the National Council for Special Education, the British Academy and the Social Sciences and Humanities Research Council of Canada.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):